 What kind of school is it?

 It’s a completely independent school that doesn’t belong to any movement or religion.
-We provide a bilingual environment (English and French) and we welcome children aged 3,5 to 11.
+We provide a bilingual environment (English and French) and we welcome pupils aged 4 to 16 years old.

 When and where this school will open?